andreidae/SeXY/README.md

 ### D. Map raw shotgun reads to the reference genome assembly
-Map your raw shotgun reads to RefGen which includes both autosome- and sex- chromosome scaffolds.
+Map your raw shotgun reads to RefGen.
+The RefGen includes both autosome- and sex- chromosome scaffolds.
 If you remove the short scaffolds <10 kb, use RefGen_10kb.fasta.
-See frequently asked questions
+The output from the mapping is a bam file.
+See frequently asked questions.

 ### E.I.
 Calculate depths of bam files